webserveri/ws1-shell/README.md

 Licensed under the GPL v3.

-Scripts are organized into directories that represents categories.
+Scripts are in directories that represents categories.